ksenakulovich/FinalProjectOnlineShop/README.md

-# FinalProjectOnlineShop
+# FinalProject
-This project contains automated tests for an online shop written at the end of the course at Stepik.
+This repository contains files for the final project on Stepik (https://stepik.org/course/575/syllabus).